comptech-winter-school/coal-composition-control/docs/vision_document/vision_document.md

 ## Data analysis

-This part is intended to analyze the data produced by the CV-part to produce figures of merit based on which the resulting decision is made.
+This part is intended to analyze the data produced by the CV-part and to construct the figures of merit based on which the resulting decision is made.

 ## User Interface & Visualization